Integrating Neural Operators with Diffusion Models Improves Spectral Representation in Turbulence Modeling: Results

-For training the neural operator we consider a subset of the streamwise velocity component ($u$) of the previously described dataset, consisting of 1000 timesteps, at a time increment of $5\tau$, within a subdomain $4L_c \times 2.5L_c$.
-Specifically, we train a U-Net-based neural operator, MATCHO \cite{ovadia2023ditto}, to learn the mapping $u(\bm{x},t) \rightarrow u(\bm{x}, t + \Delta t)|_{\Delta t \in [0,50\tau]}$.
+For training the neural operator and the diffusion model we consider only a subset of the streamwise velocity component ($u$) along the mid-span airfoil slice of the aforementioned 3D simulation.
+We consider 1000 timesteps, at a time increment of $5\tau$, within a subdomain $4L_c \times 2.5L_c$.
+We train a UNet-based neural operator, TC-UNet \cite{ovadia2023real}, that takes a history of states - $\{ u_{t-50\tau}, u_{t-45\tau}, ..., u_t \}$ - as the input and directly predicts the states - $\{ u_{t+5\tau}, u_{t+10\tau}\}$.
+During training, the ground truth from the LES is provided as the input to the neural operator.
+However, during validation and testing, we carry out an autoregressive rollout by feeding back the states predicted by the neural operator as the input to predict all the states till $t+50\tau$ that corresponds to 80\% of the Strouhal time period ($T_{st}$).
 We split the 1000 timesteps into train, validation and test datasets in the ratio 80:10:10.
 From \autoref{fig: airfoil}, we observe that the neural operator predicts a smoothened representation of the true LES simulations.
 The diffusion model conditioned on the neural operator's output can recover the finer features, with a better aligned power spectrum.
-Furthermore, we perform POD to analyze the energy decay spectrum and to visualize \& compare the POD modes of the Ground Truth, MATCHO, and MATCHO + Diffusion Model in \autoref{fig: pod_airfoil}.
+Furthermore, we perform POD to analyze the energy decay spectrum and to visualize \& compare the POD modes of the Ground Truth, TC-UNet, and TC-UNet + Diffusion Model in \autoref{fig: pod_airfoil}.
 The diffusion model conditioned on the neural operator demonstrates a better alignment with true modes than the neural operator alone.